veyu/pelican-hydra/README.md

 ### Why hydra?

-Because I will cut pelican-hydra a little and probably something new emerges.
+Because I will cut pelican-hyde a little and probably something new emerges.